leekelleher/umbraco-contentment/docs/editors/data-list.md

 ### How to use the editor?

-[A few sentences about how to use the editor itself + screenshots]

-Once you have added the configured Data Type to your Document Type, the notes will be displayed on the content page's property panel.
+Once you have added the configured Data Type on your Document Type, the Data List will be displayed.

 ![Data List property-editor - displaying the data source with a Checkbox List](data-list--property-editor-01.png)

-The beauty of the **Data List** property-editor is that all the list editors are hot-swappable.
-Meaning that you wanted to use a **Radiobutton List** instead, no problem.
+The beauty of the **Data List** property-editor is that all of the list editors are hot-swappable.
+Meaning that if you wanted to use a **Radiobutton List** instead, no problem.

 ![Data List property-editor - displaying the data source with a Radiobutton List](data-list--property-editor-02.png)